ll629/INFO5901/documents/syllabus/syllabus.md

 ### Communication

-**For all course related communication please email <info2300-prof@cornell.edu>.**
+**For all course related communication please email <info5901-prof@cornell.edu>.** Please do not email the course staff (instructor and TAs) directly using their personal emails.
+You always use the course email for communication with the teaching staff.

-Please do not email the course staff (instructor and TAs) directly using their personal emails.
+As a general rule of thumb, please communicate any issues with the instructor in advance.
+I'm happy to help in any way that I can or make considerations so long as you communicate in advance.
+Asking for a consideration after the fact, will likely result in your consideration request being denied.

 ### Attendance

 On-time class attendance is required.
 Attendance will be taken at the beginning of each class.
-You are allowed for up to **two absences**.
+You are allowed up to **two excused absences**.
+To use these excused absences, just use them.
+There is no need to email me or notify the course staff.
-This should give you enough flexibility to plan for interviews, religious holidays, unexpected sickness, family emergencies, etc. You must notify the course staff via <info5901-prof@cornell.edu> in advance if you will be absent.
-Any absence beyond two, regardless of the reason, will result in reduction of your grade.
+This should give you enough flexibility to plan for interviews, religious holidays, unexpected sickness, family emergencies, etc. Any absence beyond two, regardless of the reason, will result in reduction of your grade.

 ### Laptops and Cell Phones

 Please no laptop or cell phone usage during lectures.
 Especially during guest lectures.

 ### Late Submission

 Unless otherwise announced, all project deliverables are due at the beginning of the class on the day that they are due.
-The paper part (if any) must be handed in class, and the electronic part (if any) must be submitted by the time of the beginning of class.
 Late assignments will receive a 0.
 Under exceptional circumstances points will be deducted at the discretion of the instructors for late assignments.
-Exceptional circumstances will be considered only if discussed with the teaching staff in advance.
+Exceptional circumstances will be considered only if discussed with the teaching staff **in advance**.

 ### Academic Integrity